sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 6: Maintaining Your System: Automation

-We can schdule certain tasks to occur after every system boot using the `cron` process.
+We can schedule certain tasks to occur after every system boot using the `cron` process.
 We interact with this process by writing crontabs, or special files that are executed by the `cron` process.

 <details>